LoginRadius/docs/content/references/api/b2b-identity/index.md

 ## Set Global IDP on profile

-This API is used to enable/disable the App's authentication method for a profile.
+Enables/disables the App's authentication method for a profile.

 ### Endpoint